krisjowen/rockpaperscissorsfirewater/README.md

 ## Scope

-The mvp for this iteration of the project is that games are able to be played against the computer.
+The mvp for this iteration of the project is that games are able to be played against the computer and the rules to be accessible.
+The scope, therefore, should be simple at this point in that the site should not need any additional pages or functionality.
+It is foreseen that the game will be available on initial page load with the rules either readily avalable or only a click away.

 ## Structure